unimelb/unimelb-design-system/pages/designers.md

 # Our design principles

+These are the principles we're working with throughout the whole design system

 ## Design for people, not for a screen
 The user and their needs always have to be put first.
 What is the best way to consume the content?
 What do they want to know, what do they need to know?
 Where is the user?
 In a library, at home, on the tram?